ShivamKumar2002/personal-k8s-cluster/README.md

 ## Best Practices

 - Always use declarative configuration.
-- Define Helm charts in `kustomization.yaml` for consistency.
 - Utilize Kustomize overlays for managing environment-specific variations.
 - Keep sensitive information out of the repository.
 Use [External Secrets Operator](https://external-secrets.io/latest/) or a similar solution for managing secrets.
 - Regularly update applications and ArgoCD to the latest stable versions.